Relightable 3D Gaussians: Realistic Point Cloud Relighting with BRDF Decomposition and Ray Tracing: Relightable 3D Gaussians

-\paragraph{3D Gaussian Splatting} Distinct from the widely adopted Neural Radiance Field, 3DGS~\cite{kerbl20233d} employs explicit 3D Gaussian points as its primary rendering entities.
+Distinct from the widely adopted Neural Radiance Field, 3DGS~\cite{kerbl20233d} employs explicit 3D Gaussian points as its rendering primitives.
 A 3D Gaussian point is mathematically defined as:

-where $\boldsymbol{\mu}$ and $\Sigma$ denote spatial mean and covariance matrix respectively.
+where $\boldsymbol{\mu}$ and $\Sigma$ denote the 3D spatial mean and covariance matrix, respectively.
 Each Gaussian is also equipped with an opacity $o$ and a view-dependent color $\boldsymbol{c}$.

-In the rendering process from a specific viewpoint, 3D Gaussians are projected onto the image plane, resulting in 2D Gaussians.
-The means of these 2D Gaussians are ascertained through the application of the projection matrix, the 2D covariance matrices are approximated as: $\Sigma'=\boldsymbol{J}\boldsymbol{W}\Sigma\boldsymbol{W}^\top\boldsymbol{J}^\top$, where $\boldsymbol{W}$ and $\boldsymbol{J}$ denote the viewing transformation and the Jacobian of the affine approximation of perspective projection transformation~\cite{zwicker2001surface}.
-Subsequent to this, the pixel color is derived by alpha-blending $N$ sequentially layered 2D Gaussians from front to back:
+The rendering process in 3DGS is divided into two main steps.
+Firstly, 3D Gaussians are projected to 2D Gaussians on the image plane.
+The 2D means are determined by accurate projection of 3D means, while the 2D covariance matrices are approximated by: $\Sigma'=\boldsymbol{J}\boldsymbol{W}\Sigma\boldsymbol{W}^\top\boldsymbol{J}^\top$, where $\boldsymbol{W}$ and $\boldsymbol{J}$ denote the viewing transformation and the Jacobian of the affine approximation of perspective projection transformation~\cite{zwicker2001surface}.
+Subsequently, the pixel color is derived by alpha blending $N$ ordered 2D Gaussians from front to back: